CharityNavigator/irs990/docs/explore-database.md

 * `PersonNm` -- Name of individual.
 * `TitleTxt` -- Title of individual.
 * `AvgHrs` -- Average hours worked for the organization per week.
-* `AvgHrsRltd` -- Average hours per week worked for related organizations.
+* `AvgHrsRltd` -- Average hours worked for related organizations per week.
-* `TrustOrDir` -- Is the individaul an individaul trustee or director?
+* `TrustOrDir` -- Is the individual an individual trustee or director?
-* `Officer` -- Is the indivudal an officer?
+* `Officer` -- Is the individual an officer?
 * `KeyEmpl` -- Is the individual a key employee?
 * `HighComp` -- Is the individual a highest compensated employee?
 * `FmrOfficer` -- Is the individual a former officer or director?